Additional quantum many-body scars of the spin-$1$ $XY$ model with Fock-space cages and commutant algebras: Exact eigenstates from commutant algebras

 \subsubsection{Entanglement properties}

 The entanglement properties of $|\mathbb{V}_{n}\rangle$ are markedly different from those of other scar states discussed in this work.
-They depend sensitively on the choice of the bipartition as illustrated in Fig.~\ref{fig: EE_towers}, where we show the bipartite EE of all $|\mathbb{V}_{n}\rangle$ states for a $2L{=}12$-site chain under a standard bipartition, where subsystem $A_{s}{=}\{1,2,{\cdots}, L\}$ and a fine-tuned bipartition, where subsystem $A_{f}{=}\{1, L{+}1, 2, L{+}2, {\cdots}, L/2, L/2{+}L\}$, consisting of $L/2$ pairs of antipodal sites.
+They depend sensitively on the choice of the bipartition as illustrated in Fig.~\ref{fig: EE_towers}, where we show the bipartite EE of all $|\mathbb{V}_{n}\rangle$ states for a $2L{=}12$-site chain under a standard bipartition, where subsystem $A_{s}{=}\{1,2,{\cdots}, L\}$ consists of $L$ contiguous sites, and a fine-tuned antipodal bipartition, where subsystem $A_{f}{=}\{1, L{+}1, 2, L{+}2, {\cdots}, L/2, L/2{+}L\}$ also comprising $L$ sites consists of $L/2$ pairs of antipodal sites.
 Under the fine-tuned bipartition, $|\mathbb{V}_{n}\rangle$ has sub-extensive (typical scar-like) entanglement, while under the standard bipartition, $|\mathbb{V}_{n}\rangle$ (specifically mid-spectrum states of the tower) exhibits substantially higher EE than other exact scars, placing them close to the thermal continuum.
 The simplicity of the $|\mathbb{V}_{n}\rangle$ states [Eq.~\eqref{eq: volume_scar_tower}] allows for an analytical calculation of their EE (see App.~\ref{Appsec: EE_of_volume-entangled tower}).
 For a standard half-chain bipartition $A_s$, the EE of $|\mathbb{V}_{n}\rangle$ is

-where $|\mathcal{D}_{L}^{M}|$ denotes the dimension of the spin-$1$ Hilbert space of $L$ sites with magnetization $M$ [see Eq.~\eqref{eq: U(1) sector dimension}].
+where $\mathcal{D}_{L}^{M}$ denotes the dimension of the spin-$1$ Hilbert space of $L$ sites with magnetization $M$ [see Eq.~\eqref{eq: U(1) sector dimension}].
 Using this, we compute the EE for several representative states in the tower, specifically mid-spectrum states with $n{=}L, L{+}1, {\cdots}, L{+}4$ that reside in the largest magnetization sectors $M_{n}{=}0,2,{\cdots},8$.
 These are the central states of the tower and exhibit the highest entanglement in the family.
 In Fig.~\ref{fig: EE_scaling_volume_tower}(a), we plot the standard-cut EE of these states as a function of system size $2L$.
 Numerical fits reveal that the EE grows linearly with system size, consistent with a volume-law–type growth but with a logarithmic correction.
 In fact, one can show analytically, e.g., for the mid-spectrum state $|\mathbb{V}_{n{=}L}\rangle$ (which exhibits the maximal entanglement within the tower), EE takes the asymptotic form

 Notably, this scaling matches the symmetry-resolved Page-curve behavior expected for random states in the largest $U(1)$-conserving sector~\cite{Murciano2022Symmetry, lau2022page}.
 In sharp contrast, for the fine-tuned bipartition $A_{f}$, we find (see App.~\ref{Appsec: EE_of_volume-entangled tower}) the EE of $|\mathbb{V}_{n}\rangle$ takes the form: